RIDGEWAY CENTER

 Summer and 6th Streets

-Alphons Bach migrated from Berlin to New York City in 1926.
-In 1932, he established an industrial design firm and soon became recognized for his tubular steel furniture creations.
-Bach relocated to suburban Stamford, Connecticut in 1937.
+Bach relocated to Stamford, Connecticut in 1937.
 At the end of the second World War, he entered the realm of real estate development.
-A 15-acre site, lying .8 mile north of Stamford's center city, was to become the first regional shopping center in Connecticut.
+A 15-acre site, lying .8 mile north of Stamford's center city, would become the first regional shopping center in Connecticut.

-Designed by Bach, the first phase motor age merchandising mecca opened for business on March 26, 1947.
+Designed and developed by Bach, the first phase shopping complex opened for business on March 26, 1947.
 Charles E. Moore (Mayor of Stamford) cut a ceremonial ribbon.
-The 9 million dollar RIDGEWAY CENTER contained forty-six stores and services.
-Tenants included W.J.
-Sloan Home Furnishings (October 1948), Pennsylvania Drug (May 1949), Deena's, The Lurie Company, Chizzini and a Slenderella Figure Salon.
+Charter RIDGEWAY CENTER tenants included W.J.
+Sloan Home Furnishings (October 1948), Pennsylvania Drug (May 1949), Deena's, Chizzini and a Slenderella Figure Salon.

-RIDGEWAY CENTER was acquired by Ridgway Center Associates, a New York City-based joint venture, in October 1960.
-The complex was sold to Silverstein and Mendik, another New York-based joint venture, in October 1976.
-By the mid-1970s, the shopping center featured 40 Boutiques, a mall-within-a-mall complex.
+RIDGEWAY CENTER was sold to a joint venture, headed by Harry B. Helmsley, in February 1960.
+Ridgeway Center Associates, another New York City-based joint venture, acquired the complex in October 1960.
+Silverstein and Mendik, a third joint venture, took possession in October 1976.

 The complex was now owned by a joint venture of Manhattan's Larry Silverstein and the Planned Expansion Group, of White Plains, New York.
 A renovation and expansion had been envisaged in 1982, but was opposed by local residents.
 Several years of litigation followed.